papis/papis/doc/source/scripting.rst

 this will create a folder called ``this_paper`` with a selection of a document, zip it and send it to whoever you choose to.

-Example: Accessing papis from within mutt
+Example: Accessing Papis from within mutt
 -----------------------------------------

-You may want to pick documents to attach to your email in ``mutt`` from the papis interface.
+You may want to pick documents to attach to your email in ``mutt`` from the Papis interface.

 Add this code to your ``muttrc``

 ::

-   # # macro to attach paper from papis
+   # # macro to attach paper from Papis
    macro attach,compose \cp \
    "\
    <enter-command>unset wait_key<enter>\                                 # Don't require 'press any key'